History of Germany (1945–1990)

-The history of Germany from 1945–1990 spans the period following World War II, from the Berlin Declaration marking the Allied-occupied period in Germany on 5 June 1945 to German reunification on 3 October 1990.
+From 1945 to 1990, the divided Germany began with the Berlin Declaration, marking the abolition of the German Reich and Allied-occupied period in Germany on 5 June 1945, and ended with the German reunification on 3 October 1990.

-Following the collapse of the Third Reich in 1945 and its defeat in World War II, Germany was stripped of its territorial gains, and more than a quarter of its old pre-war territory was annexed to communist Poland and the Soviet Union.
-Their German populations were expelled to the west.
-Saarland came under French control in the name of a protectorate that existed from 1946 to 1956 without the recognition of the "Four Powers", because the Soviet Union opposed it, making it a disputed territory.
+Following the collapse of the Third Reich in 1945 and its defeat in World War II, Germany was stripped of its territorial gains.
+Beyond that, more than a quarter of its old pre-war territory was annexed by communist Poland and the Soviet Union.
+The German populations of these areas were expelled to the west.
+Saarland was a French protectorate from 1947 to 1956 without the recognition of the "Four Powers", because the Soviet Union opposed it, making it a disputed territory.

-At the end of World War II, there were some eight million foreign displaced persons in Germany, mainly forced laborers and prisoners, including around 400,000 survivors from the Nazi concentration camp system, survivors from a much larger number who had died from starvation, harsh conditions, murder, or being worked to death.
-12 to 14 million German-speaking refugees and expellees arrived in western and central Germany from its eastern territories and other countries in Eastern Europe between 1944 and 1950; an estimated two million of them died on the way there.
+At the end of World War II, there were some eight million foreign displaced people in Germany, mainly forced laborers and prisoners.
+This included around 400,000 survivors of the Nazi concentration camp system, where many times more had died from starvation, harsh conditions, murder, or being worked to death.
+Between 1944 and 1950, some 12 to 14 million German-speaking refugees and expellees arrived in Western and central Germany from the former eastern territories and other countries in Eastern Europe; an estimated two million of them died on the way there.
 Some nine million Germans were prisoners of war.

-Germany was divided during the Cold War between the Western Bloc led by the United States, and the Eastern Bloc led by the USSR.
-In the Cold War two separate German countries emerged:
+With the beginning of the Cold War, the remaining territory of Germany was divided between the Western Bloc led by the United States, and the Eastern Bloc led by the USSR.
+Two separate German countries emerged: